What Is the Meaning of Spot Trading?￼

 Difference between Spot Trading and Future Trading

 Future trading, on the other hand, deals with the transaction of financial instruments on a specified date.
 Traders sign a futures contract with an agreed-upon date and price to sell or purchase the asset.
-In the futures market, these contracts are standardised, allowing traders to speculate upon the future prices of the underlying asset.
+In the futures exchange market, these contracts are standardised, allowing traders to speculate upon the future prices of the underlying asset.

 In spot markets you can easily purchase or sell commodities on the same day prices are low or high.
 However, in future trading, you must purchase or sell commodities on the given date regardless of their price.
 This implies, traders are at high risk of incurring losses or earning substantial gains from future markets owing to the unpredictable nature of this marketplace.